jakeferraro/jf-lstore/README.md

 # L-Store Database

-A column-oriented database with MVCC, transactions, and disk persistence.
+A column-oriented database with 2PL, transactions, and disk persistence.

 ## Installation